-To assist in providing suitable draft conditions, a barometric damper is supplied with each boiler, and should be installed according to the following guidelines:
+This boiler is certified for operation without a barometric damper.
+However, some venting installations may require a barometric damper for smooth operation.
+A barometric damper is supplied with each boiler, and when used, should be installed according to the following guidelines: